-The article said that only 27% of Brits over the age of 45, and over the IHT threshold, have sought professional IHT planning advice.
+A recent article about inheritance tax (IHT) planning revealed only 27% of Brits over 45 and over the IHT threshold have sought advice.

 Your liability for UK IHT depends on just two things:

-#1.
-If you are deemed domiciled in the UK:
+1. If you are deemed domiciled in the UK:

-#2.
-How much your estate is worth when you die:
+2. How much your estate is worth when you die:

-If your worldwide estate is worth more than the £325,000 nil rate IHT band, it may be at risk of IHT.
+If your worldwide estate is worth more than the £325,000 nil rate inheritance tax band, your children will have to face up to the taxman.